 This fund offers annual science grants of up to $20,000 each to support field-based, high-quality ecological research.
 The objective of the grant is to provide financial support for conservation-based research of Australian ecosystems (including off-shore islands and the continental shelf) that ultimately will lead to tangible outcomes for management.
 The scope of the research is open to terrestrial, marine and freshwater research on vertebrate animals.
 Grants are GST exclusive.

-The grant is open to PhD students and early-career researchers (within 3 years of completing their PhD*).
+The grant is open to PhD students and early-career researchers (within 3 years of completing their PhD or equivalent*).
 Annual funding is intended for field research over 18-24 months.

 Grants are offered to successful applicants in early November each year for projects to be carried out in the next year.